This spot has been added by

 Common fish species in Gorée shallows include the Monrovia surgeonfish and the Atlantic rainbow wrasse.

 This location features sandy and rocky beds, as well as a pontoon and submerged concrete blocks around which many fish shelter.
-Different types of seaweed are also found.
-In places, you will see black sea urchins and small red sea anemones.
+Different types of seaweed are also found in this area.
+In places you will see black sea urchins and small red sea anemones.
 Unfortunately, you will also see a lot of waste.

 Blackbarred hogfish in Gorée